Home > Eating In > By Course > Side Dishes > Creamy Southern Coleslaw

 Key Ingredients and Substitutions

-There are lots of prepared coleslaw mixes in bags at the grocery store, and in a time crunch, those are fine.
+There are lots of prepared coleslaw mixes in bags at the grocery store, and for a time crunch, those are fine.
 Taking the time to chop up your own will be repaid with a much more vibrant taste that can hold up to the dressing.

 The complete ingredient list and measurements are listed in the printable recipe below.